sbateca/ioet-u-junior/backend/README.md

 │   ├── interfaces/ ---> Defines the interfaces that connect the application layer with external layers.
 │   │   ├── controllers/ ---> Contains controllers that handle application requests and responses.
 │   │   ├── presenters/ ---> Transforms data from the application layer into a suitable format for the presentation layer.
-│   │   ├── gateways/ ---> Defines interfaces to interact with the infrastructure layer from the application layer.
+│   │   └── gateways/ ---> Defines interfaces to interact with the infrastructure layer from the application layer.
-│   │   └── tests/ ---> Contains files and logic related to application testing.
+│   │
 │   │
 │   ├── usecases/ ---> Contains the use cases or main functionalities of the application.
 │   │   ├── interactors/ ---> Implements the business logic of the use cases.